Why study this course

 Year three: Sandwich year

-During your placement you will be visited by your industrial training tutor or nominee at least once, but preferably twice, if you are based in the UK.
+During your placement, you will be visited by your industrial training tutor or nominee if you are based in the UK.

 Year four is structured around giving you the opportunity to integrate your medical and engineering knowledge as you tackle a number of realistic clinical challenges through a variety of applied modules.